 - Health science degree careers at the entry-level.
 Getting a two-year degree or certification can help you hone in on what job opportunities most appeal to you.
 These degrees allow you to begin working and keep your options open for further education.

-- Careers that require a BS in Health Science.
+- Careers that require a Bachelor of Science in Health Science.
 Some fields require specialization such as pre-pharmacy, pre-occupational therapy or pre-physical therapy.
-Choosing these paths allows you to prepare for specific career goals or graduate school.
+Choosing these paths allows you to prepare for health science major jobs or graduate school.

 Accreditation for Health Science Degree Programs